ZzzGin/zzzgin.github.io/src/pages/blogs/2022-05-28-detailed-steps-to-setup-diode/index.md

 ## 1. Minimum Prerequisites
 1. Operating System: Windows (TODO: difference in XOS is minimal, will update when available)
 2. Amplify is an service hosted on AWS.
 An AWS account requires a credit card / bank account and phone number to be registered.
 No charge is expected if you are following this instruction as AWS has [a free-tier policy](https://aws.amazon.com/amplify/pricing/) for the first year.
-At the end of this instruction, I will also illustrate how to delete the app.
+At the end of this instruction, I will also illustrate how to delete the app from your account.
 3. A Github account.
 4. 30 mins free time.